US troops patrol Turkey-Syria border after airstrikes

 Turkish officials said they gave the US and Russia warning that the strikes were coming, but a senior US defense official said they were only given an hour, nowhere near enough time to evacuate the rebels.

+For weeks rebel fighters, backed up by US forces, have fought to try and take control of the city and its dam.
+The Tabqa Dam is located 25 miles west of Raqqa, and supplies electric power to a wide area of Syria, according to the US.
+The area has been under ISIS control since 2013.

+Retaking the dam is considered a vital step toward further isolating the area around Raqqa and eventually recapturing the city.

-Erdogan bans Wikipedia, online dating
+Erdogan bans Wikipedia, fires civil servants

 Tuesday's airstrikes came just over a week after Erdogan won a historic referendum that granted him sweeping new powers and could cement his position as Turkey's leader until 2029.
 It is just one of the Turkish government's bold moves since the election win.